FortiGate

 Image build at Mar 31 2020 19:11:43 for b0335

-The majority of the active partition are secondary partition, except Slot #4.
+The majority of the active partitions are secondary partitions, except Slot #4.

-Therefore user will have to input the command '# execute-set-next-reboot primary' on all the blades (including MBD) while input the command '# execute-set-next-reboot secondary' on Slot #4, which is a hassle and confusing, especially when dealing with 6500F series with 10 blades.
+As a result, the user will have to input the command 'execute-set-next-reboot primary' on all the blades (including MBD) while inputting the command 'execute-set-next-reboot secondary' on Slot #4, which can be confusing for some users, especially when dealing with 6500F series FortiGates that have 10 FPCs and one MBD.

 ==========================================================================